-- specific rights that are likely to be affected by the FTA / IPA and the normative basis of each right, - whether the potentially affected rights are absolute human rights or not (in line with the Fundamental Rights Check list outlined in Tool No. 29 of the Better Regulation Toolbox), - · what kind of impacts are expected (direct or indirect), - the degree of the impact (major or minor), - the direction of the impact (positive and/or negative).
+- what trade measures / provisions are expected to have an impact on human rights, - reference to the textual proposals (if available), - specific rights that are likely to be affected by the FTA / IPA and the normative basis of each right, - whether the potentially affected rights are absolute human rights or not (in line with the Fundamental Rights Check list outlined in Tool No. 29 of the Better Regulation Toolbox). - what kind of impacts are expected (direct or indirect), - the degree of the impact (major or minor), - the direction of the impact (positive and/or negative).